 Students may update their address information in FlashLine.
-Students should click on the Student Dashboard, and then go to the My Personal Information section.
+Students should access the My Profile page by clicking on the profile image, and then go to the Secure Account Access section.

 Break periods are not legislated by state or federal law, or university policy.
 While most students work in areas where they are free to use restroom facilities at their convenience, if students are not able to take these breaks without coverage being provided, supervisors must arrange reasonable coverage.

 A 30 minute unpaid meal break should be provided to students who work a shift of six or more consecutive hours.